oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 > an internal instance of a CSAF provider software.
 > Such construct is called "CSAF proxy provider" as it can be mirrored by the CSAF aggregator software.
 > However, such a CSAF proxy provider MUST NOT be accessible from anyone else than the CSAF aggregator itself.
-> Otherwise, that would violate the second rule of section 7.2.1.
+> Otherwise, that would violate the second rule of section [sec](#role-csaf-publisher).
 > Therefore, it is recommended to expose the CSAF proxy provider only on localhost and allow the access only from the CSAF aggregator software.

 ## Retrieving rules

-The retrieving process executes in two phases: Finding the `provider-metadata.json` (requirement 7 in section 7.1) and retrieving CSAF documents.
+The retrieving process executes in two phases: Finding the `provider-metadata.json` (requirement 7 in section [sec](#requirements)) and retrieving CSAF documents.

 > A retrieving party SHOULD do the first phase every time.
 > Based on the setup and use case of the retrieving party it MAY choose to do it less often,